Thomas Hardy: Other

 Hardy also produced minor tales; one story, The Spectre of the Real (1894) was written in collaboration with Florence Henniker.
 An additional short-story collection, beyond the ones mentioned above, is A Changed Man and Other Tales (1913).
+Ten stories that were never published in volumes during Hardy's lifetime have been gathered together and published as The Excluded and Collaborative Stories by Hardy scholar Pamela Dalziel.
 His works have been collected as the 24-volume Wessex Edition (1912–13) and the 37-volume Mellstock Edition (1919–20).
 His largely self-written biography appears under his second wife's name in two volumes from 1928 to 1930, as The Early Life of Thomas Hardy, 1840–91 and The Later Years of Thomas Hardy, 1892–1928, now published in a critical one-volume edition as The Life and Work of Thomas Hardy, edited by Michael Millgate (1984).